Meet Ashir Cherkezov, Our Art Dept. Photographer Who Makes TechMikeNY Servers Look Gorgeous!

 I've been at it for about three years.
 Initially, I was only in charge of retouching product photos, but over time, I was asked to take the photos too!
 I have taken tens of thousands of product photos for the brand – at this point, it may even be over one-hundred thousand.
 The thing is, when a product needs a new image, it's not just one photo per server or even one photo per angle – you have to take multiple shots of the product to create the options you need for retouching.
 It is incredible how one poor-quality image of just one section of a server, such as a blurry internal component, can ruin the quality of the entire image.
 Also, we have recently implemented a 360 view of some of our products.
 Those 360 interfaces, depending on the frame rate or quality you want to achieve, can require hundreds of photos.

 What is your process like in taking the server photographs?
 What is the greatest challenge in creating them?

-For servers: I position it correctly to the angle it looks the best, and I start taking shots at different focal distances.
-There may be more than a hundred pictures of one object from one point of view.
-After the whole photo session, I come to my workstation with around fifteen hundred shots.
+When taking photographs of a server, I begin by carefully positioning the server I’m working on and finding its best angles.
+I then start taking shots from different focal distances, sometimes getting over one hundred pictures of an object from just one point of view.
+At the end of the whole photo session, I come to my workstation with around fifteen hundred shots.
 Then I sort the entire batch, delete the unnecessary ones, and stack sets of images from one point of view.
-When that process is complete, I have only around 5-10 pictures for the retouching process.
+After that process is complete, I’m left with only 5-10 pictures for the retouching process.

-The greatest challenge is Enterprise rack servers are not a stand-alone product, and you often have to take photos of their accessories.
+The greatest challenge is that since Enterprise rack servers are not stand-alone products, you often have to take photos of their accessories.
 For example, a server SKU can have bezels, rails, power supply units, etc., as part of the build.
-I have to take shots of all these components separately from one position to combine them in post into one seamless composite image.
+As a result, I have to get images of all these components separately before combining them in post into one seamless composite image.

 It’s very satisfying when you see the finished product come together.
 We live in a visual society, and people want to see quality pictures of what they are buying!